How to effectively support adult learners and drive progressions.

-The Government is pushing hard to deliver lifetime skills for people looking to gain employability and upskill.
+The government is working hard to deliver lifetime skills for people looking to gain employability and upskill.

 Adults seeking this type of training will come from a range of backgrounds, some will be unemployed, some will be switching careers, some could be recently redundant from a job they may have had for many years, some may have lost their apprenticeship, or some may be re-entering education for the first time since leaving school.

-The pandemic has had a devasting impact, and the Government is all too aware of the vital role of retraining and upskilling our workforce.
-We have to be ready to support growing numbers of adult learners, who will have to balance study with work, financial or caring responsibilities and will each learn at their own pace.
+We have to be ready to support adult learners, regardless of their background, who will have to balance study with work, financial or caring responsibilities and will each learn at their own pace.

 What measures do you have to support these learners?